juliachristensen/PS239T_Fall2019/A_Syllabus.md

 ### GitHub

 All course materials will be posted on Github at https://github.com/juliachristensen/PS239T_Fall2019, including class notes, code demonstrations, sample data, and assignments.
-Students are required to use GitHub for their final projects, which will be publically available, unless they have special considerations (e.g. proprietary data).
+Students are required to use GitHub for their final projects, which will be publicly available, unless they have special considerations (e.g. proprietary data).

 ### Accessibility